johnmcdonnell/General-Recognition-Theory/python/README.rst

 This optimization method is now much better than the Alfonso-Reese method, but I can't guarantee that it always finds the best solution.
-I'm still trying to work on better guarantees that the behavior of these models is reasonable.
+I'm still trying to work on better guarantees that the optimization will work correctly.

 ..
 [Ashby1992] Ashby, F. G. (1992).
 "Multidimensional Models of Categorization."
     In F. G. Ashby (Ed.), *Multidimensional Models of Perception and Cognition*